 These are just a few examples of the many online courses available right now for ESL learners.

-Disadvantages of Free Online College Courses
+Disadvantages of No-Fee Online College Courses

 Low Attrition Rates

-One of the biggest disadvantages of free online college courses is their low attrition rates.
+One of the biggest disadvantages of no-fee college courses online is their low attrition rates.
 This just means that a large percentage of online learners never finish the classes they start, especially if these classes are free.
 Human psychology dictates that when we don’t pay for things, we tend to value them less.
 It’s not rational, but apparently, it’s the reality.
 Our advice?
 Before clicking the “enroll” button, do a quick cost-benefit analysis, and then commit!

 The Engagement Factor